SungJJinKang/Fast_Runtime_Type_Casting_cpp/README.md

 - This library require at least C++17.
 - Every Class should be derived from one root class ( FAST_RUNTIME_TYPE_CASTING_ROOT_CLASS ) ( similar to Unreal Engine's UObject )
-- No Support for multiple inheritance ( I'm tryring in it )
+- No Support for multiple inheritance ( I'm working on it )
 - Can do type cast only between classes derived from DObject root class